tomrenn/Rowan_Prototype/README.md

 #Rowan University Android app
 **Unoffical** Rowan university application.
 Developed for Senior Project during Spring 2013.

+*Please note: To use the map portion of this application an Android Map v2 API key is required.
+View the bottom of the manifest file for more information.*

 ### Future additions
 * Safewalk and Ride locator (Public safety was unable to equip shuttle with a smartphone for GPS tracking)
 * Improve feature carousel updating and cacheing